 While we will break down most entries into various rooms, there are a few tasks that extend to all or most rooms in the house.
 To prevent bigger problems later, you should set up a steady maintenance routine for all the floors and walls in your home.

-Sweep hardwood and tile floors weekly to prevent dirt accumulating and getting ground into the floor.
+Sweep hardwood and tile floors weekly to prevent dirt from accumulating and getting ground into the floor.
 Meanwhile, carpets and rugs should be vacuumed every week.
 Industry professionals also recommend scheduling professional cleanings every 3 to 6 months.
-Carpets and rugs serve as a natural filter for allergens and bacteria, but over time they can be filled up, making them less effective.
-A professional service like Precision Chem-Dry can renew your carpets, making them look like they did when they were new and keeping them fresh and your home more healthy.
+A professional service like Precision Chem-Dry can renew your carpets, making them look like they did when they were new and keeping them fresh and your home healthy.

 Living Room / Den